yacinecheikh/custom-linux/README.md

 });
 ```

 This will allow any user in the `plugdev` group to use udisksctl without authentication.
+The `plugdev` group is used by NetworkManager to allow rootless users to manage network connections.

 ## ISO